On the Backlog page, you can view all the issues you added to the board, create more issues, and view and analyze your prioritization results.

 But after evaluation, the issues become sorted in order of priority according to their total score, with the issues that have the high total scores at the top – top priority issues.

-The total priority issues are the starred ones.
-This helps you to quickly pick out the issues in your top priority list.
+The top priority issues are the starred ones.
+This helps you to quickly pick out the issues that have the most priority and work one them.

 You can edit the number of top priority issues.
 To do this, go to the ‘columns’ settings, here you can configure the number of issues that your top priority list will have.